antarctica/pymetdecoder/README.md

 * `unit` - The unit the value is measured in.
 The Unified Code for Units of Measure is used here (https://ucum.org/ucum.html)
 * `_table` - This is the code table used to look up the value
 * `_code` - The code value looked up in the code table.
 When encoding a message, if this attribute is present, it will use that, rather than trying to calculate it from the value

+### Malformed reports

+The module will try to decode as much of a report as it can.
+Non-fatal problems (e.g. invalid codes) will emit a warning message and continue.
+Fatal problems will emit a `DecodeError` exception, which can be caught in a `try...except` block.

 ## Known issues